TehShrike/abstract-state-router/readme.md

 You would need to add these click handlers whenever a state change happened.

-## server-side rendering
+## Server-side rendering

 You would also need to be able to render the correct HTML on the server-side.

-For this to even possible, your chosen rendering library needs to be able to work on the server-side to generate static HTML.
+For this to even be possible, your chosen rendering library needs to be able to work on the server-side to generate static HTML.
 I know at least Ractive.js and Riot support this.

 The abstract-state-router would need to be changed to supply the list of nested DOM API objects for your chosen renderer.